techandmedia/react-native/README.md

 # react-native
-Project - Album List

-React Native Version 0.55.4
+React Native Project

-This is a learning project from Stephen Grider Udemy Course
+This is a barebone React Native using version 0.55.4

-After you clone the project, checkout to this branch `git checkout first-project`

-Updated!
+Clone this project if you're having trouble with React Native version 0.56

+For instruction in English:
+`git checkout barebone-react-native`

+Untuk instruksi instalasi React Native dalam Bahasa Indonesia:
+`git checkout versi-indonesia`